adamtow/promptkit/docs/English.md

 }
 ```

 PromptKit will look if your input contains any words in any of the choices.
-In this case, the third choice would match your input and the response returned would be “brownie”.
+In this case, the third choice would match your input and the response returned would be "brownie".

-On the other hand, if you entered, “While I enjoy a good piece of cake, I really prefer brownies,” PromptKit will choose and return cake since it was the first keyword match.
+On the other hand, if you entered, "While I enjoy a good piece of cake, I really prefer brownies," PromptKit will choose and return cake since it was the first keyword match.
 PromptKit does not perform any complicated analysis of your input.
 If you desire this, consider [sending the input to a shortcut](#shortcuts).

 #### equals
-Using the example above, “I really like brownies,” would not match any of the choices.
-You would have to say, “brownies” or “brownie” in order to match the brownies choice.
+Using the example above, "I really like brownies," would not match any of the choices.
+You would have to say, "brownies" or "brownie" in order to match the brownies choice.
 Input is lowercase for string comparison purposes.

 #### exact
 The original input (trimmed of any whitespace from the beginning and end) is compared in a case-sensitive exactly with the strings in the `choices` array.